-- In general, wind speed and wave heights are known to influence the degree of vertical mixing of the ocean surface layer and affect the amount of microplastics collected.
-According to recent guideline, microplastic surveys should be conducted in conditions where wave heights are under 0.5 meters and Beaufort wind force scale under 3 (GESAMP, 2019). - In CMSM2018, it was observed that the quantity of microplastics at the ocean surface greatly decreased in situations where both wind speed and wave height increased during sampling (Fig. 2-2).
-This was probably due to enhanced mixing of the ocean surface layer caused by changes in the sea conditions and the dispersion of microplastics to a certain depth (Reisser et al.,2015). - Care should be taken when sampling in sea areas near land following rainfall, as it has been reported that the density and composition of microplastic particles at the ocean surface can be influenced as a result of microplastic particle input from rivers (Kang et al., 2015., Lima et al., 2015, etc.). - · In CMSM2018, surveys conducted in the coastal area of Tokyo Bay showed an increased density of microplastics.
-This observation was thought to have been caused by the input from nearby rivers. - · In addition, in CMSM2018 a significant decrease in the amount of microplastics was observed when a large amount of jellyfish were caught in the same net.
-Clogging of the net by plankton, algae, jellyfish, floating seaweed, etc., affects survey results, so it is preferable to avoid collecting samples at times when they are expected to be observed in mass. - · To obtain mutually comparable results, situations with strong winds and/or waves, or in which
+- · In general, wind speed and wave heights are known to influence the degree of vertical mixing of the ocean surface layer and affect the amount of microplastics collected.
+According to recent guidelines, microplastic surveys should be conducted in conditions where wave heights are under 0.5 meters and the beaufort wind force scale under 3 (GESAMP, 2019). - Several studies that have been conducted propose a method for estimating the vertical distribution of microplastics in the water column allowing researchers to correct ocean surface microplastic density depending on sea conditions (Kukulka et al., 2012; Kooi et al., 2016. etc.).
+Recording wind speed and wave height during sampling will allow researchers to estimate the vertical distribution of microplastics in the water column and some studies have adopted these methods (Isobe et al., 2015; Suaria et al., 2016. etc.). - · In CMSM2018, it was observed that the density of microplastics at the ocean surface decreased in situations where both wind speed and wave height increased during sampling (Fig.2-2).
+This was probably due to the enhanced mixing of the ocean surface layer caused by changes in the sea conditions and the dispersion of microplastics to a certain depth (Reisser et al., 2015). - · In CMSM2019, the results of microplastic sampling were compared to examine towing direction with respect to the wind direction in the open sea, where a net was towed perpendicular to the

+- wind direction, with the starboard side facing upwind and the port side facing downwind under calm sea conditions (wind speed 2-6 m/s). - The results showed no statistically significant difference between the particle densities in samples (1-5mm) collected upwind and downwind (Fig. 2-3).
+It should be noted that results were obtained using a small boat of 10 tons under calm sea conditions.
+The results could not necessarily be applied to other conditions. - · Care should be taken when sampling in sea areas near land following rainfall, as it has been reported that the density and composition of microplastics at the ocean surface can be influenced by microplastics input from rivers (Kang et al., 2015., Lima et al., 2015, etc.). - · In CMSM2018, surveys conducted in the coastal area of Tokyo Bay showed an increased density of microplastics.
+This observation was thought to have been caused by the input from nearby rivers (Section 2.5, Fig.2-16). - · In addition, a significant decrease in the amount of microplastics was observed when a large amount of jellyfish was caught in the same net in CMSM2018.
+Clogging of the net by plankton, algae, jellyfish, floating seaweed, etc., affects survey results.
+It is preferable to avoid collecting samples at times when they are expected to be observed in mass. - · To obtain mutually comparable results, situations with strong winds and/or waves, or in which plankton are highly abundant should be avoided.
+Surveys must be conducted when sea conditions are as calm as possible. - · Tidal currents and/or river inflows should be monitored.
+Sampling should be conducted under moderate to average sea conditions to increase comparability. - Additionally, under rough sea conditions, it might be difficult to maintain the immersion depth as constant, and the flowmeter may not be able to measure the filtered water volume correctly because the meter may sometimes be outside of the sea surface.